 Experiencing sexual or other forms of harassment in the workplace can be a profoundly unsettling experience.
 But California employment law, including the FEHA, means that employees in this position do not need to suffer in silence.

 Our California labor and employment lawyers recommend that employees who experience quid pro quo harassment take the following steps:

 - Tell someone in the organization about the harassment--either a supervisor or a member of the Human Resources Department.
 This person may be able to put a stop to the harassment.
 And even if that does not happen, this step will help the employee make his/her case if s/he eventually needs to file a complaint or lawsuit about the harassment.

 - File a complaint with the California Department of Fair Employment and Housing ("DFEH").
 This step is required before one can file a workplace harassment lawsuit in California.

 - Wait for the DFEH to issue a "right to sue" notice (this may be done right away, or following an investigation of the complaint by DFEH).
 Once the notice is issued, the employee and his/her employment attorney may file a civil lawsuit against the harasser and/or the employer seeking monetary damages.12

 Employees who are the victims of workplace harassment typically want to know if there are time limits for bringing harassment complaints or lawsuits--and there are.

 DFEH complaints must be filed within one (1) year after harassment occurs.13

 Similarly, a civil lawsuit must be filed within one (1) year of receipt of a "right to sue" notice from DFEH.14

-It is important to note that California harassment law also prohibits so-called "FEHA retaliation" against, and wrongful termination or wrongful constructive termination of, employees who complain about harassment or participate in harassment investigations.15
+It is important to note that California harassment law also prohibits workplace retaliation (so-called "FEHA retaliation," which could include wrongful termination or wrongful constructive termination) against employees who complain about harassment or participate in harassment investigations.15

 No California employer wants to have a workplace tainted by ongoing harassment.
 And it is certainly the case that no California employer wants the financial burden, bad publicity or impact on employee morale of a harassment lawsuit.